Written by Nellie Griffin

 4. IoT and Smart Equipment

-The future of physical therapy will be heavily influence by the Internet of Things (IoT) and smart equipment.
-IoT in physical therapy allows therapists to use a variety of devices, including wearables and sensor technology, to sync patient data and create a customized care plan.
+The future of physical therapy is being heavily shaped by the Internet of Things (IoT) and smart equipment.
+IoT and new technology in physical therapy allows therapists to use a variety of devices, including wearables and sensor technology, to sync patient data and create a customized physical therapy care plan.

 • Allowing physical therapists to collect biometric data that can be analyzed and used to improve patient care plans.